 - 12 oz vegan burger (optional.
 I used Impossible burger, but Beyond or meaty vegan crumbles from any brand are fine)

-- 3 tbsp soy sauce (or tamari if gluten-free.
+- 3 tablespoon soy sauce (or tamari if gluten-free.
 Leave it out if soy-free)

 - 1½ cups long grain white rice (you can use brown rice, and factor in a longer cooking time.
 See notes.
 I used white rice)